Frequently askedQuestions

 General advice

-Try to leave the sound of your camera and use of flash behind.
-Sounds and fllashlights chase the animals away.
+Try turning off the sound on your camera and refraining from using flash.
+Sounds and flashes of light scare the animals away.

-Sometimes you have to be fast.
-That is why a faster shutter speed is recommended when photographing wild animals.
+Sometimes you have to be fast!
+That is why a faster shutter speed is definitely recommended when photographing wild animals.

 Sufficient memory and batteries